 Look for opportunities to align the technology you want to implement with your organization’s needs and areas of focus.
 Many types of modern healthcare technology offer a range of benefits, which can work in your favor.

-Consider XSOLIS’ utilization management (UM) solution, CORTEX®.
+Consider Xsolis’ utilization management (UM) solution, CORTEX®, now known as the Dragonfly platform.
 By using purpose-built AI and predictive analytics, it streamlines the UM process.
-Distinct benefits offered by CORTEX include:
+Distinct benefits offered by Dragonfly include:

 - Administrative staff save time through automation of repetitive business processes

 - Clinicians can focus more on complex cases

 - Patients benefit from a better overall experience

 - Relationships with payers become more collaborative and less burdensome and adversarial